Leica Digilux 3 versus Canon 6D Mark II

 Many modern cameras cannot only take still pictures, but also record videos.
 The 6D Mark II indeed provides for movie recording, while the Digilux 3 does not.
 The highest resolution format that the 6D Mark II can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The Digilux 3 and the 6D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Leica Digilux 3 and Canon 6D Mark II in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Leica Digilux 3 and Canon 6D Mark II along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica Digilux 3 (⇒ rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

 |Canon 5D Mark IV (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||7.0||no||no|

 |Canon 1D X Mark II (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||16.0||no||no|